mohanganesh3/CoffeeShopAI-Assistant/README.md

 Check out the [live demo 🚀](https://coffee-shop-ai-assistant-mohan-ganeshs-projects.vercel.app/) to experience BrewBuddy firsthand!

 > 💡 Tip: You can open the link in a new tab by CTRL+click (Windows/Linux) or CMD+click (MacOS).
+>
+> ⏳ **Note:** The first response may take a few seconds due to the cold start of the serverless deployment.

 ---